Free Printable Drawstring Bag Pattern (with French Seams)

 Cutting your Fabric

-Cut out the one and only bag fabric piece.
+Cut out the fabric piece.
 The bottom of the bag will be on the fold.

-1 With the wrong sides of the fabric together, fold the rectangle in half lengthwise.
+1 With the wrong side of the fabric together, top edge aligned, fold the rectangle in half lengthwise.

 Measure 2.5 inches from the top on both sides, and mark it with a pin, marking pen, or pencil.

-Using a 1/4 inch seam allowance, stitch, leaving the top and upper sides open.
+Using a 1/4 inch seam allowance, stitch both sides of the bag, starting at the 2.5-inch mark, down to the bottom edge of the bag, leaving the top and upper sides open.
 (The top and upper sides will be the drawstring casing.)

 2 Clip both bottom corners at an angle to reduce bulk.
 Be careful not to get too close to the stitching.